cf73/idisaved2/content/collections/pages/wordasimage.md

             marks:
               -
                 type: bold
-            text: 'experiment with the means'
+            text: 'experiment WITH THE MEANS'
           -
             type: text
             text: "\_that can represent\_"